Lost your Mojo? …here’s why it’s a good thing!

 So I don’t panic, or worry, or buy into those little voices whispering at me “What if this just isn’t for you any more? what if your passion for this business has run it’s course?”, “What if I’m actually no good at this after all?”.
-Instead I get on with what needs doing – but I’ll admit it isn’t always easy to move those gears up a notch and it can take me a full week before I feel fully back in my “groove” and crazy in love with my work again.
+Instead I get on with what needs doing – but I’ll admit it isn’t always easy to move those gears up a notch and it can take me a full week before I feel fully back in the groove of my work again.

 So if you are also feeling like you left your mojo somewhere on a beach in August, and are despairing of getting back into that flow and momentum you had in June, then read on: